 Adding a minimum of 4 WAR to this team this off-season should be an easy enough process.
 The real task is going to be doing it without giving up pieces for the future.
 I don’t mind seeing a few certain pieces go in a trade, you have to give something up to get something in return and you can’t trade trash and expect gold, but there are enough available pieces out on the market that you can add without taking away.

 I’m not as worried about the pitching staff.
 I know a few people are but don’t be, Jack Zduriencik has consistently shown the ability to both find and add pitching to this team.
 I am extremely curious as to know how he plans on fixing the position player side of this roster going forward.
 He hasn’t nearly been as successful finding that type of talent, though you do have to give him credit for Russell Branyan.

 Free-Agency has opened and already we’ve seen 148 players file.
 The hot stove is just getting going, it’s a long winter but trust me this thing is going to be burning hot rather soon.

-Topics: Russell Branyan
+Tags: Russell Branyan